dartmouth-cs98/20w-ensemble-vr-score-following/README.md

 This repository contains the score-following component of **EnsembleVR**.
 Please check out the [github wiki](https://github.com/dartmouth-cs98/20w-ensemble-vr-score-following/wiki) for documentation regarding implementation/design choices.

 **EnsembleVR** is a virtual reality application built using `Unity3D` for the Oculus Quest.
-One issue that most, if not all, musicians face is the fact that performing in front of a live audience, on-stage is completely different from practicing alone in your room.
-Additionally, for musicians whose performances often include accompaniment and or involve other musicians, it's often difficult or sometimes even impossible to have the opportunity to play a piece as it was intended -- with the full accompaniment.
-For example, many classical concertos involve a complete orchestra, but for the average casual musician, one might never have the chance to solo alongside a professional orchestra.
-Of course, one could simply play a recording of the accompaniment part and play along to that, but this is no where near as satisfying as playing alongside a live accompanist who would speed up, slow down, and follow your expressive interpretations/nuances.
+Performing in front of a live audience on-stage is completely different from practicing alone in your own home.
+For music that requires accompaniment / other musicians, it's often difficult to play with the full accompaniment.
+For example, unless you're a famous musician, an average casual musician would never have the chance to solo with a live, full orchestra.
+You could play along to a recording, but that's not nearly as satisfying as playing with a live orchestra that adapts to you.

-The goal of this project, therefore, is to attempt to simulate, as realistically as possible, the experience of _performing_.
+The goal of this project is to attempt to simulate, as realistically as possible, the experience of _performing_.
 This repo/wiki is primarily focused on answering the question:

 **How do we generate musical accompaniment in real-time according to a player's musical interpretations?**